raycast/extensions/extensions/video-call-reactions/README.md

 # Video Call Reactions Extension for Raycast

 ## Overview
 The **Video Call Reactions** extension for Raycast adds a dash of fun to your macOS video calls.
 With just a few keystrokes, you can trigger visual effects such as hearts, thumbs up/down, balloons, rain, confetti, fireworks, and lasers.
-Work only with macOS Sequoia 15.0

 ## Features
 - **Instant Access**: Quickly launch reactions with a single Raycast command.